Prologue: During the preparations for the birthday party at the beginning of The Lord of the Rings: The Fellowship of the Ring

 ), the King under the Mountain, and the neighboring leaders pay homage to Thror.

-The dwarves attempt to reconquer Moria, another dwarven kingdom in the Misty Mountains that's been overrun by evil creatures called Orcs.
+The dwarves attempt to reconquer Moria, a dwarven kingdom in the Misty Mountains that's been overrun by evil creatures called Orcs.
 Led by a huge, pale Orc called Azog (Manu Bennett

 ), the Orcs repel the dwarves; in the battle, Azog beheads Thror and casts his head aside.
 An enraged Thorin attacks Azog.
 Losing his shield early in the duel, Thorin uses an oak log to defend himself, earning the nickname "Oakenshield."
 He disables Azog by severing his arm, leaving him to be pulled away kicking and screaming by some retreating Orc soldiers.
 Thrain is grief-stricken by the loss of his father and goes missing, never to be seen again.
 (Eventually he's taken prisoner by the Necromancer.)
 Spurred on by the defeat of Azog, the dwarves manage to reclaim their land, albeit at the cost of the majority of their numbers.
-Thorin is left in charge of what is left of his grandfather's empire.
+Thorin is left in charge of what is left of his grandfather's empire, but his people are too few to defend Moria or retake Erebor.
 With nowhere to go, the dwarves scatter to make their way in the world as miners, smiths, and toymakers.